How Much Money Do You Need to Open an Online Store?

 People invented computers to take on rote work and use their time more efficiently.

-This paragraph was added because lawyers asked me.
-Just kidding.
+I added this part because lawyers asked me.
+JK.

 The domain is your site’s name or URL.
 Share it with your friends, print it on business cards and link to it on social media.
 You can buy a domain on special sites like this one.